FranzKli/process-migrator/README.md

 ## Contribute

-- From the root of source, run `npm install`
+- From the root of source, run `npm install` (Delete "package-lock.json" if it is not working)
-- Build by `npm run build`
+- Build by `npm run build` (comment out es2017 part if it is not working)
 - Execute through `node build\nodejs\nodejs\main.js <args>`

 ## Documentation